Duck de Chine: Beijing's best Peking duck?

 (CNN) — When the gong sounds, almost every diner at Beijing restaurant Duck de Chine turns around.
 That's because one of the city's greatest culinary shows is about to begin -- the slicing of a Peking duck.

-Often voted by local guides as the best Peking duck in the city, the skin on Duck de Chine's birds is crispy and caramelized, its meat tender and juicy.
+Often voted by local guides in China as the best Peking duck in the city, the skin on Duck de Chine's birds is crispy and caramelized, its meat tender and juicy.

 "Our roasted duck is a little different than elsewhere," says An Ding, manager of Duck de Chine.
 "We use jujube wood, which is over 60 years old, and has a strong fruit scent, giving the duck especially crispy skin and a delicious flavor."

 The sweet hoisin sauce, drizzled over sliced spring onions and cucumbers and encased with the duck skin in a thin pancake, is another highlight.